lpolish/luispulidocom-new-blog/CHESS_INTEGRATION_PLAN.md

 7. **Create Chess Page:** Create the main page at `/chess`.
 8. **Develop Chessboard Component:** Create a new component that wraps `react-chessboard` and `chess.js`.
 This component will manage the board's state, handle user moves, and validate them.
-9. **Integrate Local Stockfish (WASM):**
+9. **Integrate Local Stockfish (WASM/JS Fallback/API):**
-    - Add Stockfish WebAssembly (WASM) worker to the `public/` directory (e.g., `stockfish-worker.js`).
+    - Move all Stockfish JS and WASM files into `public/stockfish/` for better organization.
-    - Update the chess game component to send the current FEN to Stockfish and receive the best move.
+    - Update the chess game worker to first attempt loading the WASM version (e.g., `stockfish-16.1.wasm` with its JS loader).
+    - If WASM fails to load, fallback to a JS-only version (e.g., `stockfish-16.1.js`).
+    - If both local engines fail, fallback to a remote API for move calculation (to be implemented or selected).
     - On each player move, send the updated FEN to Stockfish, parse the best move, and apply it to the board.
     - Show "AI is thinking..." while waiting for Stockfish's response.
-    - Handle errors or fallback to random moves if Stockfish fails to load.
+    - Handle errors gracefully and log which engine is being used.

 10. **Game State Management:**
     - Optionally, allow saving/retrieving games vs AI for logged-in users.